Tobistor/Cat-Classifier/README.md

-# Cat-Classifier
+# 🍔👁 Food Vision
-This is a Cat classifier using Streamlit.
+This is a Food Prediction Application using Streamlit.

 https://